I. PARKING - PURPOSE, SCOPE & DEFINITIONS

 (b) Permission to operate a vehicle on campus may be revoked for a period of up to twelve (12) months for habitually or willfully violating this regulation; or

-(1) All persons receiving UNF citations for non-moving violations shall pay such charges in person or by mail or on the web to UNF Parking Services.
-Such payment shall be made within fourteen (14) calendar days from the date the citation is issued.
+(1) All persons receiving UNF citations for non-moving violations shall pay such charges in person, by mail, or on the web to PATS.
+Such payment must be made within fourteen (14) calendar days from the date the citation is issued.

-(a) Withdraw parking and driving privileges on University property;
+(a) Revoke parking and driving privileges on University property;

 (b) Prevent registration as a student;